K U R T S C H R A N Z E R

 Visit the Tasmanian Museum and Art Gallery website. >>

-Work continues on THE GREAT WALLS (see news entry 12 September 2007 for a brief explanation of the series).
+Work continues on THE GREAT WALLS.
 The marquetry artworks include 2-dimensional panels and high relief sculptures, ranging in size up to 2.2 metres high x 2.4 metres wide.
-Presently, many of the panels are nearing completion, and work has begun on 3-dimensional works such as Thatched Tower, Porthole Wall, and a 'sinking' column.
+Many of the panels are nearing completion, and work has begun on 3-dimensional works such as Thatched Tower, Porthole Wall, Broken Column, and Secret Window.

 View the NEWS ALBUM of works in progress.